-- The use of restraints is permitted during the course of the delivery of waiver services.
-Complete Items G-2a-i and G-2-a-ii. - i.
+i.
 Safeguards Concerning the Use of Restraints.
-Specify the safeguards that the State has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-ii.
-State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing the use of restraints and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:

-Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of 3)

-b.
-Use of Restrictive Interventions.(Select one):
+Specify the safeguards that the state has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for overseeing the use of restraints and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: Appendix G: Participant Safeguards Арг 3) oendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of b.
+Use of Restrictive Interventions.
+(Select one):

-In the state does not permit or prohibits the use of restrictive interventions
+• The state does not permit or prohibits the use of restrictive interventions

-Specify the State agency (or agencies) responsible for detecting the unauthorized use of restrictive interventions and how this oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for detecting the unauthorized use of restrictive interventions and how this oversight is conducted and its frequency:

 The State does not permit the use of restrictive interventions.
 DOM and Mississippi State Department of Health Licensure and Certification Division are jointly responsible for ensuring that restrictive interventions are not used for waiver participants.
 The CM is responsible for monthly contact with the waiver participant and/or caregiver to ensure safety.
-The CM is also responsible for quarterly face-to-face visits with the participant to ensure quality of service.
+The CM is also responsible for quarterly face to face visits with the participant to ensure quality of service.
 The process ensures an individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.